EGA-archive/FEGA-onboarding/docs/topics/governance-legal/index.md

 ### Vision

-**The Federated EGA is the primary global resource for discovery and access of sensitive human omics and associated data consented for secondary use, through a network of national human data repositories to accelerate disease research and improve human health.**
+**Federated EGA is a global network of repositories enabling secure discovery and access to sensitive human data.
+Our vision is to accelerate scientific discovery and healthcare breakthroughs by creating the go-to worldwide sensitive human data resource.**

-Over the last 10 years, most individual-level human omics data have been generated in the context of research consortia and shared via global repositories such as the European Genome-phenome Archive (EGA).
-Many countries now have emerging personalized medicine programmes which are generating data from national or regional initiatives.
-Thus, human genomics is undergoing a step change from being a research-driven activity to one funded through healthcare initiatives.

-Genetic data generated in a healthcare context is subject to more stringent information governance than research data and often must comply with national legislation.
-To address this need, the Federated EGA provides a network of connected resources to enable transnational discovery of and access to human data for research while also respecting jurisdictional data protection regulations.
-By providing a solution to emerging challenges around secure and efficient management of human omics and associated data, the Federated EGA fosters data reuse, enables reproducibility, and accelerates biomedical research.
+In the era of rapidly expanding human genomics in research and healthcare, efficient data reuse is essential to maximise benefits for society.
+Since 2008, the EGA has served as a resource for permanent archiving and sharing of individual-level genetic, phenotypic, and clinical data generated for biomedical research projects or in the context of research-focused healthcare systems.
+The increasing scale of data and the evolution of national legislations posed significant challenges to this centralised data access model.
+In response, the Federated EGA officially launched in 2022, and by the end of 2025 was composed of nine national nodes worldwide and growing.

 ### Use cases